 The Board of County Commissioners and the City Council shall review the decisions and recommendations of their respective Planning Commissions on all applications coming before them as provided in these regulations.
 At a joint meeting, the Board of County Commissioners and the City Council must each vote in favor of the proposed action before any changes or modifications are made in the regulations, restrictions, or Official Joint Jurisdiction Zoning Map.

-Twenty (20) days after publication of the Board of County Commissioners’ and the City Council’s approval, the zoning ordinance amendment or zoning district boundary change or classification change shall take effect unless the referendum be invoked, or unless a written protest is filed with the County Auditor, signed by at least forty (40) percent of the owners of equity in the lots or parcels located within two hundred fifty (250) feet from any part of such proposed district.
+Twenty (20) days after publication of the Board of County Commissioners’ and the City Council’s approval, the zoning ordinance amendment or zoning district boundary change or classification change shall take effect unless the referendum be invoked, or unless a written protest is filed with the County Finance Officer, signed by at least forty (40) percent of the owners of equity in the lots or parcels located within two hundred fifty (250) feet from any part of such proposed district.
 A corporation shall be construed to be a sole owner; and when parcels of land are in the name of more than one person, ownership representation shall be in proportion to the number of signers who join in the petition in relation to the number of owners.
 If a protest is filed, the ordinance shall not become effective unless the ordinance is approved by a vote of two-thirds (2/3) of the Board of County Commissioners and two-thirds (2/3) of the City Council.

 Section 4.04.02.
 Reapplication.